Near Goleta in Santa Barbara County, California — The American West (Pacific Coastal)

 Other nearby markers.
 At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
 Old Stagecoach Route (approx. 0.3 miles away); Goleta Depot (approx. 5˝ miles away); Ovington's Hangar (approx. 6 miles away); Earle Ovington Terminal (approx. 6.7 miles away); Hope House (approx. 7.2 miles away); Japanese Attack (approx. 7.4 miles away); a different marker also named Japanese Attack (approx. 7.6 miles away); Mission Historical Park (approx. 9.2 miles away).
 Touch for a list and map of all markers in Goleta.

 Related marker.
 Click here for another marker that is related to this marker.
-The concrete jail in Ojai that replaced the wooden one now on display behind Cold Springs Tavern.
+The concrete jail in Ojai that replaced the wooden one now on display behind Cold Spring Tavern.

 Credits.
-This page was last revised on December 12, 2020.
+This page was last revised on April 19, 2021.
 It was originally submitted on January 22, 2012, by Craig Baker of Sylmar, California.
-This page has been viewed 852 times since then and 8 times this year.
-Last updated on December 11, 2020, by Craig Baker of Sylmar, California.
+This page has been viewed 862 times since then and 18 times this year.
+Last updated on April 18, 2021, by Ronald D. (Ron) Trigueiro of Fresno, California.
 Photos: 1, 2, 3, 4. submitted on January 22, 2012, by Denise Boose of Tehachapi, California. • J. Makali Bruton was the editor who published this page.